The Sneaky Sumi Gaeshi

-Sumi gaeshi has many variations.
-These come from the grip you use, as well as the direction you throw.
+Sumi gaeshi has many variations that come from the grip you use, as well as the direction you throw.

 This gives you the added advantage of having some degree of control over your opponent at all times, cementing your dominant position.

 For the fun of it, here is a small list of the techniques that can be countered using sumi gaeshi:

-- Ko Uchi Makikomi (minor inner wraparound)
+- Ko Uchi Makikomi (minor inner wraparound).

-- Osoto gari (major outer reaping throw)
+- Osoto gari (major outer reaping throw).

-- Single leg takedown
+- Single leg takedown.

-- Double leg takedown
+- Double leg takedown.

-General stiff arming
+General stiff arming.

 Countering Sumi Gaeshi

 Even though sumi gaeshi is essentially a counter throw, it’s a good idea to know how to counter it.

 I’d recommend stepping backwards with the leg that your opponent is trying to throw and immediately apply ōuchi-gari.

 Remember that to use sumi gaeshi your opponent is going to try and get you to create forward force.
 Just do the opposite.

 I’ve also seen many judokas try to cartwheel out of the technique if they’ve been caught unaware.
 Sometimes this works and sometimes it doesn’t.

 Wrapping It Up

 With good form, you can easily apply it to a much larger opponent.
-It is a staple for your Judo defense.
+Sumi gaeshi should be a staple for your Judo defense.